Skip to main content

 Condition 4: You Wouldn’t Actually Invest

-Here’s the most important non-mathematical factor: behavioral reality.
+The most important non-mathematical factor is behavioral reality.

 The rent-and-invest strategy requires discipline.
 Every month, you need to calculate the difference between what you’d pay as an owner and what you pay in rent, then actually invest that difference.
 Most people won’t do this.